DevMountain/html-layout/README.md

 # Project Summary

 In this project, you will be cloning/re-creating three different html-layouts from scratch.
-This will help you get used to creating html documents and linking css pages to it.
-This project will also help you practice the ability to create a picture of a layout using html and css.
+This will help you get used to creating html documents and linking css pages.
+This project will also help you practice the ability to create layouts using html and css.

 ## Setup